Kevin Sabet: Books and writings

+His new book, One Nation Under the Influence: America’s Deadly Drug Habit and How We Can Overcome It, "offers effective solutions to the drug crisis, taking readers all over the country—from the streets of San Francisco and New York to the Southern Border and even Canada to show a new way forward."
+It has received significant advance praise.
+David Sheff has said, "Kevin Sabet has dedicated his life to understanding America’s drug problem and finding solutions.
+One Nation Under the Influence is the result: a groundbreaking account that’s sorely needed at a time when we’re losing so many of our loved ones to overdose and addiction.”
+Former three-time drug czar Robert DuPont calls the book Sabet's "magnum opus--the book he has always threatened to write."
+Keith Humphreys called it "a wide-ranging analysis of our country’s drug problem by one of its most influential drug policy advocates.”

-His latest book, Smokescreen: What the Marijuana Industry Doesn't Want You to Know, was released April 20, 2021.
+His 2021 book, Smokescreen: What the Marijuana Industry Doesn't Want You to Know, was released April 20, 2021.
 According to its description on Amazon, it contains "interviews with industry insiders who reveal the hidden dangers of a product they had once worshipped" and "tragic stories of those who have suffered and died as a result of marijuana use, and in many cases, as a result of its mischaracterization."
 Sabet claims that the marijuana industry is putting profits over public health and endangering the American people with dangerously potent products.

 His first book, Reefer Sanity: Seven Great Myths About Marijuana, is now in its second edition.
 Ryan Grim of The Intercept noted, "For backers of legalization, Sabet is dangerous, because he can't be easily dismissed as a reefer-madness-style propagandist.
 The marijuana reform community should play close attention to his arguments, and the prohibitionists, if they have any plans to reverse the tide, should do the same."
 Commentator and marijuana legalization opponent David Frum wrote, "Compassionate and knowledgeable, Kevin Sabet is the most important new voice in the American drug policy debate.
 Policymakers, parents, and concerned citizens should heed his meticulously factual case against marijuana legalization."
 In contrast, Phillip Smith of Stop the Drug War harshly criticized Sabet's claims and his "willingness to use the coercive power of the state to make us conform to his vision of the public health."

 Sabet also co-edited Contemporary Health Issues on Marijuana, published by Oxford, which was highlighted by Jane Brody in The New York Times.